AI-Powered Patient Engagement: The New Standard for Healthcare SMS

 The next evolution introduced basic workflow automation: if a patient doesn't attend appointment, send a reschedule reminder.
 If a patient enrolls in medication adherence, trigger daily reminders.
 These systems added conditional logic but remained fundamentally one-way.
 The platform sent a message; the patient was a passive recipient.

-Health systems using this approach reported modest improvements in appointment show rates (3-8% increase) and some medication adherence gains, but the potential remained largely unrealized because the systems couldn't actually engage with patient responses in a meaningful way.
+Health systems using this approach reported modest improvements in appointment show rates and some medication adherence gains, but the potential remained largely unrealized because the systems couldn't actually engage with patient responses in a meaningful way.

 AI-Powered Conversational Engagement (2022-Present)